Chloé Hayden

 Chloé Sarah Hayden (born 23 July 1997) is an Australian actress, author, podcast host, social media personality, and an activist in the disability rights movement.
 After gaining early attention on social media, she became known for her performance of Quinn "Quinni" Gallagher-Jones in the Netflix comedy drama series Heartbreak High, for which she won an AACTA Award and was nominated for two Logie Awards.

 Diagnosed as autistic at a young age and later with ADHD, Hayden is also an advocate for women's rights.
 She published the bestselling memoir Different, Not Less (2022) and hosts the podcast Boldly Me (2023–present).

-Early life
+Early life and education

 Chloé Sarah Hayden was born 23 July 1997 in Melbourne.
 She grew up near the city of Geelong, Victoria.

-At the age of 13, she had attended ten different schools and had severe depression and anxiety as a result of severe bullying, leading Hayden to be homeschooled.
-She was diagnosed as autistic at age 13, and ADHD at age 22.
-Hayden has also been diagnosed with postural orthostatic tachycardia syndrome, endometriosis, and adenomyosis.
+By the age of 13, she had attended ten different schools and had severe depression and anxiety as a result of severe bullying, leading Hayden to be homeschooled.
+She was diagnosed with autism at age 13, and ADHD at age 22.
+Hayden has also been diagnosed with postural orthostatic tachycardia syndrome, endometriosis, and adenomyosis Chloe has also claimed in a recent instagram post that she has dyspraxia and dyscalculia.

 Hayden has a younger brother who is also autistic, as well as an adopted brother and sister from Taiwan.